fair-acc/pulsed-power-ml/src/implot_visualization/app/README.md

 - You need to install Emscripten from https://emscripten.org/docs/getting_started/downloads.html, and have the environment variables set, as described in https://emscripten.org/docs/getting_started/downloads.html#installation-instructions

-- Depending on your configuration, in Windows you may need to run `emsdk/emsdk_env.bat` in your console to access the Emscripten command-line tools.

-- You may also refer to our [Continuous Integration setup](https://github.com/ocornut/imgui/tree/master/.github/workflows) for Emscripten setup.
+- Additionally you have to clone https://github.com/emscripten-core/emscripten repository to your local machine.
+This is necessary to integrate Emscripten as CMake toolchain.

+- Make sure to configure the EMSCRIPTEN_ROOT_PATH and EMSDK_ROOT_PATH variables in `cmake_build.sh` according to the paths of emsdk and emscripten on your local machine.
+This makes sure that the environement variables are set correctly and the emscripten toolchain is available for building the project.

-- Then build using `sh cmake_build.sh` while in the `implot_visulalization` directory.
+- Then build using `bash cmake_build.sh` while in the `implot_visualization` directory.

+- To delete your build you may use `bash cmake_clean.sh`

 ## How to Run

 To run on a local machine:
-- `sh run_client.sh` will use Python3 to spawn a local webserver, you can then browse http://localhost:8000 to access your build.
+- `bash run_client.sh` will use Python3 to spawn a local webserver, you can then browse http://localhost:8000 to access your build.
 - Otherwise, generally you will need a local webserver:
   - Quoting [https://emscripten.org/docs/getting_started](https://emscripten.org/docs/getting_started/Tutorial.html#generating-html):<br>
 _"Unfortunately several browsers (including Chrome, Safari, and Internet Explorer) do not support file:// [XHR](https://emscripten.org/docs/site/glossary.html#term-xhr) requests, and can’t load extra files needed by the HTML (like a .wasm file, or packaged file data as mentioned lower down).
 For these browsers you’ll need to serve the files using a [local webserver](https://emscripten.org/docs/getting_started/FAQ.html#faq-local-webserver) and then open http://localhost:8000/hello.html."_